slay/photoshop-rich-presence/README.md

 License
 ------

-*Credits to imsmokie for the idea*
+*-- Credits to imsmokie for the idea--*

 Licensed under ISC.
 See `LICENSE` for more details.